taiwobembs/code-test/FRONTEND/README.md

 ### Description

-Voterapp UI, developed with vue.
-API built with .NET.
-Used vuex for store and intergrated a finger print scanner for validation..
-Developed by Idisimagha Dublin-Green (greendublin007@gmail.com)
+App UI, developed with vue.
+Used vuex for store.
+Developed by Taiwo Obembe

 ### Customize configuration